mitodl/ol-django/README.md

 You can now add your code and tests.

-If you need to run Django commands,
+### Running Django commands

+You can run Django commands by using the `testapp` that's included:

+`uv run tests/manage.py`

+The management commands for each ol-django app should be available.
+If you need to run things that require a database, run it in the Docker Compose setup as it contains a PostgreSQL database.

 ### Running tests